Bauhaus Dessau: Period of National Socialism

-In the municipal council meeting on January 21, 1932, the NSDAP demanded that the building be demolished.
+In the municipal council meeting on 21 January 1932, the NSDAP demanded that the building be demolished.
 This and the decision to cancel funding were narrowly avoided.
-On July 8, 1932, the National Socialist Alfred Freyberg, who was elected Prime Minister of the Free State of Anhalt, and the National Socialist art theorist and architect Paul Schultze-Naumburg visited Bauhaus Dessau.
-In the meantime, the voting conditions in the municipal council had changed, so on August 22, 1932, at the request of the NSDAP party, the decision was made to close the building.
+On 8 July 1932 the National Socialist Alfred Freyberg, who was elected Prime Minister of the Free State of Anhalt, and the National Socialist art theorist and architect Paul Schultze-Naumburg visited Bauhaus Dessau.
+In the meantime, the voting conditions in the municipal council had changed, so on 22 August 1932, at the request of the NSDAP party, the decision was made to close the building.
 Mies van der Rohe still attempted to continue with the Bauhaus in Berlin as a private institute in Berlin-Lankwitz; but only a short time later (1933), the National Socialists finally forced the institution to close its doors.
 The Bauhaus building in Dessau served as the Gauführerschule in the Gau Magdeburg-Anhalt region.
 A Gauführerschule or district leader school was a training institution of the NSDAP or one of its affiliated associations and was subordinate to the respective district authorities.
 Its goal was to develop the "ideological-political orientation" of the participants.

 War- and Post-war Era

 In 1945 the building partially burned down after the heavy air raid on Dessau, and the glass facade of the workshop wing was also damaged.
 It was rebuilt in a simplified manner (the glass curtain wall was not reconstructed) and used as a vocational school, among other things.

 In 1976 there was a first attempt to restore the original appearance, in which the destroyed glass curtain wall was reconstructed using a preserved remnant.
 For ease of maintenance, aluminum was used instead of steel.
 The Bauhaus was used as an educational center by the Office for Industrial Design, whose director Martin Kelm had been strongly committed to its preservation and reconstruction.

-The Bauhaus director's house (Burgkühnauer Allee 1–6, now Ebertallee), along with the Masters' Houses were also destroyed by air raids.
+The Bauhaus director's house (Burgkühnauer Allee 1–6, now Ebertallee), along with half of one of the three Masters' Houses, were also destroyed by air raids.